-- If all passenger vehicles had been equipped with lane departure warning systems in 2015, more than 55,000 injuries would have been prevented
+- If all passenger vehicles had been equipped with lane departure warning systems in 2015, more than 55,000 injuries would have been prevented.

 It’s not a myth that bigger cars offer more protection than smaller cars, says Russ Rader, senior vice president of communications at the IIHS.
-“But you don’t have to buy a tank,” says Rader who points out that the death rate for small SUVs is about half that of small cars for a simple reason – they weigh more.
+“But you don’t have to buy a tank,” says Rader.
+He points out that the death rate for small SUVs is about half that of small cars for a simple reason: they weigh more.

 “Our advice is to avoid small cars and comparison shop among vehicles with top safety ratings,” he says.

-Another thing to consider with a new car is if it has too many bells and whistles and too many distractions, which can also be a safety hazard.
+A new car with too many bells and whistles might also have many distractions, which can be a safety hazard.
 Britton’s new Odyssey, for example, seats eight, includes a TV “behind my head” and a microphone to speak to people in the back, though the only thing back there is the mobility scooter.
 It also has a giant screen to the right of his shoulder, which includes “everything under the sun that you can think of.”